bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Returns true if event was [dispatched](https://dom.spec.whatwg.org/#concept-event-dispatch) by the user agent, and false otherwise.

-[Event/timeStamp](https://developer.mozilla.org/en-US/docs/Web/API/Event/timeStamp "The timeStamp read-only property of the Event interface returns the time (in milliseconds) at which the event was created.")
+[Event/timeStamp](https://developer.mozilla.org/en-US/docs/Web/API/Event/timeStamp 'The timeStamp read-only property of the Event interface returns the time (in milliseconds) at which the event was created.')

 In all current engines.